-The program begins with a three-day orientation that introduces you to the IES Abroad Berlin staff, your fellow students, and the city of Berlin.
+The program begins with a four-day orientation that introduces you to the IES Abroad Berlin staff, your fellow students, and the city of Berlin.
 Topics such as academics, housing, transportation, and health and safety are covered.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

-Redefine the way you live and learn in Berlin through our cultural events, which include visits to:
+Redefine the way you live and learn in Berlin through our cultural events, which may include visits to:

-7 days | Fall & Spring
+7 days | Spring

 Tour St. Petersburg, visit the Hermitage Museum, attend a ballet performance at Mariinsky Theater, explore the architecture of Basil Island, and meet with Russian university students and faculty.

-7 days | Fall 2013
+Paris, France7 days | Fall